 - Study Abroad – Contact Financial Aid and Scholarships (818) 677-4085

 - Tuition and Other Fees - Contact University Cash Services (818) 677-8000, option 1

 - Withdrawals - Contact Admissions and Records (818) 677-3700, Undergraduate Studies (818) 677-2969, or Graduate Studies (818) 677-2138.

-Current and prospective students and their parents can become familiar with the instructional, laboratory and physical facilities of CSU, Northridge by reviewing the following websites:
+Current and prospective students and their parents can become familiar with CSUN's instructional, laboratory and physical facilities by taking a tour or visiting the following websites:

 - CSUN University Catalog — College and Department Overviews

 - Learning Commons — computers, device checkout, charging lockers, study areas and rooms, regular and 3D printing, scanning, research consultation, creative maker studio, assistive technology, IT help

 - Virtual Library Resources/Services